 Get an honest opinion.
 It’s not in your or the estate sale company’s best interest to run a non-lucrative or inefficient sale.

 Do Your Research Searching for Estate Sales Companies Online

 Make sure that the estate sale company has adequate insurance and that they are bonded.

 Also, check that they will provide security during the sale.
 You want to ensure that you protect your property and belongings as many buyers may wander through your house during the day(s) of the sale.

 The cost of the sale is usually commission-based ranging from about 30-50% of sale revenue.
-Be sure to come up with a firm price that will include set-up and staffing of the estate sale.
+Be sure to come up with a firm price that will include the set-up and staffing of the estate sale.

-Most companies will not handle the clearing-out and clean up after the sale.
+Most companies will not handle the clearing-out and clean-up after the sale.
 Though they will often time be able to recommend services that can assist you with getting your house tidied and prepared for the real estate market.

 A good estate sale company should be perfectly honest with you about your sale potential.
 And will explain the process clearly and concisely.

 Remember: Do not let your emotions get in the way.
 This is a professional transaction.